 For information about accommodation guidelines and resources, refer to the Academic Accommodation Guidelines.

-To learn more about accessibility at Sheridan, you can read about how we strive to promote equity and inclusivity for people with disabilities, access information on Accessibility for Ontarians with Disabilities Act (AODA), and other accessibility resources.
+To learn more about accessibility at Sheridan, you can read about how we strive to promote equity and inclusivity for people with disabilities, access information on Accessibility for Ontarians with Disabilities Act (AODA), read our Academic Accommodation Policy for Students with Disabilities, learn about the Academic Accommodation Procedure for Students with Disabilities, and other accessibility resources.